 We advise that it is your responsibility to query the ingredients in a dish if you think they may be unsuitable for your diet – please check with our serving staff.

 You are welcome to use the free wireless Internet access managed by “Sky Wi-Fi” (The Cloud).
+If you already have an account with them, you will be able to use your existing login details.

 If your home institution is part of the Eduroam network then you can connect to Eduroam here in Oxford rather than using Sky Wi-Fi (The Cloud).
 Ask your home institution’s IT team for help getting connected to Eduroam before coming to Oxford.